 Sometimes, the answer to the question "Why am I depressed" is obvious.
 You are going through a relationship breakup, just got a scary diagnosis, lost a loved one, or suffered an emotional trauma.
 Other times, the reasons are not obvious.
 All you know is that you feel sad, uninterested in your usual activities, hopeless, and negative about life in general.
 After weeks or months of feeling this way, you worry that your suffering is deepening and going on too long.
 You want to feel better and get your life back.
 Discovering your reasons for depression is a positive step in that direction.

-Experts traditionally suggest two causes of depression.
+Experts traditionally suggest two main causes of depression.

-One common explanation is a stress induced imbalance in the neurotransmitters in the brain.
+One common explanation is a stress-induced imbalance in the neurotransmitters in the brain.

 Another accepted cluster of reasons center around heredity factors, hormonal imbalance after pregnancy, and not enough sunlight in winter months.
+Less sunshine and time outdoors can give us the blues.

 As researchers gain a better understanding of how the brain responds and encodes information, other explanations are emerging.